nk-ven/project/README.md

 Setup
 1. Create a Firebase project at https://console.firebase.google.com
-2. Enable Authentication -> Email/Password
+2. Enable **Authentication → Email/Password**
-3. Enable Firestore (start in test mode for development)
+3. Enable **Firestore** (start in test mode for development)
-4. Enable Storage
+4. Enable **Storage**
-5. Create a Web App in Firebase and copy the config
+5. Create a Web App in Firebase and copy the config values
-6. Open `js/firebase-config.js` and replace the placeholder values with your Firebase config
+6. Open `js/firebase-config.js` and replace the placeholder values with your config
+7. **Enable the Cloud Firestore API** in the Google Cloud Console (https://console.developers.google.com/apis/api/firestore.googleapis.com/overview?project=<your-project-id>).
+   - Select the same project ID shown in Firebase (e.g. `start-aa0c2`).
+   - Click **Enable**.
+If you just enabled it, wait a minute before retrying profile saves—our fallback uses the REST API and will throw the “Cloud Firestore API has not been used…” error until this step is completed.

 Running locally
-- This is static HTML/JS.
-You can open `index.html` directly in your browser, or serve with a simple static server.
+1. Install deps once: `npm install`
+2. Start the static server: `npm run start` (serves at http://127.0.0.1:8000)
+   - Alternatively you can open the HTML files directly, but running through `http-server` avoids browser restrictions around file uploads.

+Auth experience
+- Every page includes the Firebase SDK; if you’re already signed in, guest-only pages (`index.html`, `register.html`, `login.html`) automatically redirect you to `profile.html`.
+- The navbar and landing hero show Register/Login buttons for guests and your name/email + Profile/Logout buttons once authenticated.
+- The profile form uploads optional photos to Storage and writes to Firestore.
+If Firestore’s streaming transport is blocked (common on VPNs), the UI retries via the REST API—you still need the Cloud Firestore API enabled (see step 7).

 Notes & Security
 - Firestore rules should be configured to restrict who can read/write student documents in production.